Deformation Quantization for Actions of K\"ahlerian Lie Groups: Deformation of -algebras

 The basic ideas of the construction can be summarized as follow.
-Consider $\CH$ an Hilbert space carrying a faithful representation of $A$.
+Consider $\CH$, a separable Hilbert space carrying a faithful representation of $A$.
 We will thereof identify $A$ with its image in $\CB(\CH)$.
 Let $\CS^{S_{\rm can}^\B}(\B,A)$ be the $A$-valued one-point Schwartz space associated to the tempered pair $(\B\times\B,S_{\rm can}^\B)$ as given in Definition \ref{SCHH}.
-Since this space is a sub-set of the flat $A$-valued Schwartz space of $\B$, Proposition \ref{Relation-Weyl2} shows that for every $\bm\in{\bf\Theta}(\B)$, the map
+Since this space is a subset of the flat $A$-valued Schwartz space of $\B$, Proposition \ref{Relation-Weyl2} shows that for every $\bm\in{\bf\Theta}(\B)$, the map